Contexts

 In Liquibase 3.2.0+, you can specify a context using AND, OR, !, and parentheses in the changesets.
 Without parentheses, the order of operations is !, AND, and then OR.
 For example:

-Using a "," to separate contexts works like an OR operation but with the highest precedence:
+Using a "," to separate contexts works like an OR operation (a comma is an alias for OR):

 • "test, qa" is the same as "test OR qa"